owengretzinger/personal-website/personal-website/public/articles/displayed_articles/html-resume.md

 ## Context

-After [creating this website](/articles/personal-website), I realized my resume was a bit outdated so I wanted to create a brand new one that matches my website's theme.
+After [creating this website](/articles/personal-website), I realized my resume was a bit outdated, so I wanted to create a new one that matched my website's theme.

-I didn't want to use a document editor like Word because that's way too restricive, I didn't want to use Latex (like I did last time) because that's too annoying and time consuming, and I didn't want to use [Kickresume](https://kickresume.com) (even though all the LinkedIn influencers rave about it) because it still isn't flexible enough (especially the free version).
+I didn't want to use a document editor like Word because that's way too restricive, I didn't want to use Latex (like I did for my last resume) because that's too annoying and time consuming, and I didn't want to use [Kickresume](https://kickresume.com) (even though all the LinkedIn influencers rave about it) because it still isn't flexible enough (especially the free version).

 So I thought; if only I could create a resume using HTML, then I could make it however I want...

 ## How To Do It

+I use [Tailwind CSS](https://tailwindcss.com/), but the concepts can be applied to other frameworks too.

 The key to this is the existence of print-specific options.
 In Tailwind CSS, there's a super convenient print modifier ([docs link](https://tailwindcss.com/docs/hover-focus-and-other-states#print-styles)).
 This way, we can make two column layouts collapse down on mobile, use cool styles (such as rounded edges), and have other things on the screen (such as buttons), then use the modifier to make the page the right size and hide those extra buttons when we print it.

-There's another issue, though.
-Even after trying everything, there's still margins around the outside with these stamps when I go to print the page:
+There's an issue, though.
+No matter how hard you try to use print modifiers, there are still margins around the outside with these stamps when you try to print the page:

 ![](https://i.imgur.com/REL2tUe.png)

-Luckily, there are two ways to solve this!
-If you just want to download your resume, you can open the "More settings" option and select "None" for "Margins".
+Luckily, there are two ways to solve this.
+When you are printing the page, you can open the "More settings" option and select "None" for "Margins".

 ![](https://i.imgur.com/zmhL0aD.png)

-For a solution that works by default when you print your resume, you can use the [@page CSS rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) (in my case I put this in `globals.css`):
+The other solution works by default without messing with any settings.
+You can use the [@page CSS rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) to remove the margins (in my case I put this in `globals.css`):

 ```css
 @page {